 If you require notes to be approved before they show up, you may want to notify someone that there has been a new note which they need to review.
-You can designate the person or role to receive these notifications by granting them "Approve" access in the note type's security settings.
+You can designate the person to receive these notifications by adding them to the "To" field of the Note Approval Email template in System Emails.